atomictag/incremental-bars/README.md

       /* ... more html here ... */

- Now, when the "state" of the view hosting the template changes and "canSubmit" becomes true, ONLY the instructions that are needed to re-render the button and the footer are executed and the corresponding elements updated.
+ Now, when the "state" of the view hosting the template changes and `canSubmit` becomes true, ONLY the instructions that are needed to re-render the button and the footer are executed and the corresponding elements updated.
 All automatic, nothing to worry or care about.
-Support for this is already built-in in this library, but the runtime part has not been published and it would be fairly complicated to.
-Just be aware this is something that can be done in a smart way supporting nested properties, multiple concurrent state changes etc. - always minimizing the number of "blocks" that need to be re-patched.
-Pretty cool when you see it in action.
+Code-generation support for this is already built-in in this library, but the runtime part has not been published and it would be fairly complicated to do so anyway.
+Just be aware this is something that can be done - and support nested property changes, intelligently merge multiple concurrent state changes etc. - always minimizing the number of "blocks" that need to be re-patched.
+All of this because of the interesting side-effect of Handlebars generating independent function  blocks for each block helper.

 ### License